julian-molina/Documentation/pages/suite/suite-network.md

 ---
 title:  Network
-summary: "The network hierarchy organizes the infrastructure to run bots and store data."
+summary: "The network hierarchy organizes the infrastructure to run bots and store data.
+It is the hierarchy you will use the most to operate the system."
 sidebar: suite_sidebar
 permalink: suite-network.html
 toc: false